What can you afford?

 For example, if you’re a first-time buyer looking to buy a £525,000 house in England, you’ll start paying SDLT at £425,000.
 Your total charge would be £5,000.

-First-time buyer stamp duty rates from 1st April 2025:
+Current first-time buyer stamp duty rates (as of 1st April 2025):

 Proportion of property valueRate for first-time buyers